aneeshmathew/MovieDB/README.md

 # MovieDB

-MovieDB is a Netflix-style cinematic discovery application designed for film enthusiasts.
+MovieDB is a CineGallery-style cinematic discovery application designed for film enthusiasts.
 It provides an immersive interface to browse, search, rate, and curate movies into personalized custom lists, merging a rich streaming-platform user experience with a powerful external data pipeline.

 Core Features